 What’s the difference between financial aid and scholarships?

-A scholarship is a grant that covers part or all of your university fees.
+A scholarship is a grant based on academic performance and covers part or all of your university fees.
 In special cases, scholarships would also provide stipends for day-to-day expenses and materials.
-Whereas financial aid is every other type of financial assistance we offer: the work-study program, grants, bank loans, etc.
+Whereas financial aid a type of financial assistance we offer to students with financial needs.